MiraldiLab/maxATAC/docs/readme/normalize.md

 ### `--max_percentile`

 If method is `min-max` this argument will set the percentile value to use as the reported max value.
-The default is `100` so the absolute max is reported.
-Our publication uses the 99th percentile value as the max value.
+The default is `99`, so that default will be consistent with the ATAC-seq processing for the maxATAC models, where the 99th percentile value was used as the max value.

 ### `--min`